 The course is designed for candidates aiming for a career in community paediatrics or paediatric general practice.
 Candidates are required to hold the Diploma of Paediatrics (refer to the entry earlier in this Handbook) or equivalent degree or diploma prior to enrolment in the course.
 The course requires 2 years professional experience in paediatrics, and at least 1 of these 2 years must be in professional activities of a community nature outside the hospital.
 Candidates with professional experience in paediatrics under supervisors acceptable to the University may be exempted from part or all of the professional experience required and may elect to enrol for the course while undertaking other professional duties.
-A feature of the course is the wide range of activities and studies available in the second year permitting the development of a large number of special skills for future paediatric practice.
+A feature of the second year permitting the development of a large number of special skills for future paediatric practice.

 All of the following subjects are compulsory.
-The hours allocation is approximate:

-PAED9201 General Paediatrics 2

-PAED9202 Organization of Health Services 1

-PAED9203 Medical Statistics and
+PAED9201 PAED9202 PAED9203 General Paediatrics 2 Organization of Health Services 1 Medical Statistics and PAED9204 Epidemiology Clinical Paediatric Experience 2 Year 2 PAED9301 Community Pediatrics

-Epidemiology

-PAED9301 Community Pediatrics